Advantages & Disadvantages of Integral Blinds

 Q5.
 Are integral blinds expensive?

-They do cost more than traditional blinds initially but save money in the long run on cleaning, repairs, and replacements.
+They do cost more than traditional blinds initially, but save money in the long run on cleaning, repairs, and replacements.

 Q6.
 Can I customize integral blinds?